Contents

 INTRODUCTION

-Most youth are lacking interested to profession sector agriculture and more choose non- agricultural sector for made eye livelihoods (Mukembo et al, 2014; Douglas et al, 2017; Yeboah, 2020) [5-7] such as what was said Rahmawati (2017) in her research, that in a manner general youth more choose non- agricultural work for made as tool Fulfill needs alive, the youth looked non-agricultural work more promises a brighter future good if compared with sector jobs agriculture, for youth jobs sector agriculture tight relation with profession physical, no relying work thought.
+Most youth are lacking interested to profession sector agriculture and more choose non- agricultural sector for made eye livelihoods [5-7], such as what was said Rahmawati [8], in her research, that in a manner general youth more choose non- agricultural work for made as tool Fulfill needs alive, the youth looked non-agricultural work more promises a brighter future good if compared with sector jobs agriculture, for youth jobs sector agriculture tight relation with profession physical, no relying work thought.
 Impression about clean non-farm jobs, deliver more income height and position more prestigious attract young people for make it eye livelihood main.
-Limited land agriculture, opening opportunity obtain outside job agriculture, and increasingly increasing youth education as well the results obtained from activity agriculture not enough erratic form youth 's view of profession sector agriculture as less work promise.
+Limited land agriculture, opening opportunity obtain outside job agriculture and increasingly increasing youth education as well the results obtained from activity agriculture not enough erratic form youth 's view of profession sector agriculture as less work promise.

-Research location chosen purposively is Subdistrict Sidoarjo chosen researcher with reason Subdistrict Sidoarjo is center from Regency Sidoarjo, what happened in the District Sidoarjo is reflection from Regency Sidoarjo in other words District Sidoarjo is face from Regency Sidoarjo, development other districts in the district Sidoarjo sure will like what happened in the District sidoarjo moment this and though be in the middle its massive existence housing and factories however still is an area that has group still farmer active, and can maintain land his farm.
+Research location chosen purposively is Sub district Sidoarjo chosen researcher with reason Sub district Sidoarjo is center from Regency Sidoarjo, what happened in the District Sidoarjo is reflection from Regency Sidoarjo in other words District Sidoarjo is face from Regency Sidoarjo, development other districts in the district Sidoarjo sure will like what happened in the District sidoarjo moment this and though be in the middle its massive existence housing and factories however still is an area that has group still farmer active and can maintain land his farm.
 Population in assessment this is all youth aged 16 to with 30 years domiciled in the District Sidoarjo, existing youth location study numbered 69,270 souls.
 The technique of determining the respondents was carried out through non-random sampling techniques, namely by using quota sampling techniques (quota samples).
 Sample research taken is a young man who comes from village in the District Sidoarjo, the selected location is still location have land agriculture, samples shared in a manner proportional refers to area land at each location village.
-On research this sample used is 100 (one hundred) meaning amount sample used has exceed minimum criteria.
+On research this sample used is 100 (one hundred) meaning amount sample used has exceed minimum criteria (Table 1).

 Sample (person)